+35725368683

 Key takeaways

-• The Family Court regulates the property between the spouses.
+• The Family Court regulates the division of property between spouses.

-• The general rule is that one spouse is entitled to one-third of the property the other spouse got during the marriage or on expectation of marriage.
+• The general rule is that one spouse is entitled to one-third of the property the other spouse acquired during the marriage or in anticipation of marriage.
 The share can be reduced or enlarged upon proof of a more minor or significant contribution.

-• During the divorce, the court may allow one spouse to stay in the matrimonial home with the children.
-After the divorce, this order will expire.
+• The court may permit one spouse to remain in the matrimonial home with the children during the divorce proceedings.
+This order expires after the divorce.

 Applicable legislation, court, and definitions